-Each year, the board sets key performance indicators (KPIs) for the key management personnel.
-The KPIs generally include measures relating to the Consolidated entity, and the individual, and include financial, people, customer, strategy and risk measures.
-The measures are chosen as they directly align the individual's reward to the KPIs of the Consolidated entity and to its strategy and performance.
+Each year, the Board sets key performance indicators (KPIs) for the key management personnel.
+The KPIs generally include measures relating to the consolidated entity, and the individual, and include financial, people, customer, strategy and risk measures.
+The measures are chosen as they directly align the individual's reward to the KPIs of the consolidated entity and to its strategy and performance.

-The financial performance objective for 2008 is profit after tax as compared to the budgeted amount.
+The financial performance objective for 2009 is 'profit after tax' as compared to the budgeted amount.
 The non-financial objectives vary with position and responsibility and include measures such as achieving strategic outcomes, safety, customer satisfaction and staff development.

-At the end of the financial year the board assesses the actual performance of the Consolidated entity, and individual against the KPI's set at the beginning of the financial year.
+At the end of the financial year the Board assesses the actual performance of the consolidated entity, and individual against the KPI's set at the beginning of the financial year.
 A percentage of the pre-determined maximum amount is awarded depending on results.
 No bonus is awarded where performance falls below the minimum.
+The performance evaluation in respect of the year ended 31 March 2009 has taken place in accordance with this process.

-The board approves the cash incentive to be paid to individuals.
+The Board approves the cash incentive to be paid to individuals.
 The method of assessment described above was chosen as it provides the board with an objective assessment of the individual's performance.